The European Union has made good progress on reducing greenhouse gas emissions (GHG) but Ireland is lagging behind most

 Ireland recognises the need for environmental concerns to be placed at the centre of all policy and decision making at national, regional and local levels.

-But in order for it to be successful, our environmental policy and legislation needs to continue to be driven by European and world developments as protecting our planet and building a better environment requires a coordinated, global approach.
+However, our environmental policy and legislation needs to be driven by European and world developments as protecting our planet and building a better environment requires a coordinated, global approach.

-The EU as a whole has its own framework - an Environmental Action Programme (EAP) - to ensure care of the environment is taken into consideration at every stage of all EU decision making.
+The EU has its own framework - an Environmental Action Programme (EAP) - to ensure care of the environment is taken into consideration at every stage of all EU decision making.